-Robert Winslow Gordon recorded folk songs on the Georgia coast, the California waterfront and in the Appalachian Mountains to preserve and study them.
-He recorded a thousand cylinders and collected songs from old camp-meeting and revival songbooks, broadsides, folios, and hillbilly recordings.
+Robert Winslow Gordon recorded folk songs on the Georgia coast, the California waterfront and in the Appalachian Mountains.
+He recorded a thousand cylinders, and he also collected songs from old camp-meeting and revival songbooks, broadsides, folios, and hillbilly recordings.

-He wanted to know everything there was to know about American folk songs.
-In the process of finding out, he brought little-known songs into the mainstream, songs like The Midnight Special, The Old Gray Mare, The Hesitation Blues and Casey Jones.
+Robert Winslow Gordon wanted to know everything there was to know about American folk songs.
+In the process, he brought little-known songs into the mainstream.
+Songs like The Midnight Special, The Old Gray Mare, The Hesitation Blues and Casey Jones.

-Kumbaya, his most famous recording, became a part of the Library of Congress archives and then a popular record during the folk revival that peaked in the 1950s and 1960s.
+Kumbaya, his most famous recording, joined the Library of Congress archives.
+Then, during the folk revival that peaked in the 1950s and 1960s, commercial music companies recorded it.
 And then, like Robert Winslow Gordon, Kumbaya undeservedly fell from grace.

-Robert Winslow Gordon was born in Bangor, Maine, on September 2, 1888, a descendant of Alexander Gordon who arrived in the colonies in 1652 as a political prisoner.
-Robert became interested in folklore while he studied at Harvard.
+He was born in Bangor, Maine, on September 2, 1888.
+His ancestor, Alexander Gordon, arrived in the colonies in 1652 as a political prisoner.
+Robert got interested in folklore while he studied at Harvard.

 In 1912, he married Roberta Peter Paul of Darien, Ga., and they had a daughter, Roberta.
-In 1917, he moved the family to California after he accepted a job at the University of California at Berkeley as an assistant English professor.
+Then in 1917, he moved the family to California after accepting a job at the University of California at Berkeley as an assistant English professor.

-Gordon strayed from the classroom, collecting songs from the stevedores, sailors, ship captains, hoboes, and convicts on the waterfronts of Oakland and San Francisco.
-His colleagues found him unorthodox.
+Gordon strayed from the classroom, collecting songs from the stevedores, sailors, ship captains, hoboes and convicts on the waterfronts of Oakland and San Francisco.
+His academic colleagues found him unorthodox.

 He edited a column called ‘Old Songs That Men Have Sung’ in a pulp magazine called Adventure.
 Gordon published songs his readers asked for and in turn asked for suggestions from all over the country.
 The English Department at Berkeley thought his column unscholarly.
-Academic politics finally cost him his job.
+Finally, academic politics cost him his job.

-Gordon was almost 40 and nearly broke.
-He cobbled together some money and freelance work and moved with his wife and daughter to a two-room shack in Darien, Ga.
-With his wax cylinders he roamed the Sea Islands and recorded African-American folksongs, chants, shouts, spirituals, and shanteys.
+Approaching 40, Robert Gordon nearly ran out of money.
+He cobbled together some funds and freelance work and moved with his wife and daughter to a two-room shack in Darien, Ga.
+Then with his wax cylinders he roamed the Sea Islands and recorded African-American folksongs.

-One of Gordon’s best sources for songs was Mary C. Mann, a deaconess in the Episcopal Church who ran a school for African-American girls preparing to work as domestic service.
+One of Gordon’s best sources for songs was Mary C. Mann, a deaconess in the Episcopal Church.
+She ran a school for African-American girls preparing to work as domestic servants.

-It was a man named H. Wylie, though, who sang Kumbaya into Gordon’s hand-cranked wax cylinder in 1928.
+However, a man named H. Wylie sang Kumbaya into Gordon’s hand-cranked wax cylinder in 1926.
 The word “Kumbaya” is shorthand for “Come by here.”
-The song Kumbaya was a spiritual request for the Lord to ‘come by here’ and intervene in their troubles.
+The song Kumbaya asks the Lord to ‘come by here’ and intervene in the singer’s troubles.
 (To hear a ‘Come By Here’ version of the song, click here.)

 Kumbaya at the Library of Congress

-In 1928, Gordon got a privately funded job at the Library of Congress, where he installed his song collection in the library’s attic and became the first director of the Archive of American Folk Song.
+In 1928, Gordon got a privately funded job at the Library of Congress.
+He then installed his song collection in the library’s attic, becoming the first director of the Archive of American Folk Song.
 He continued collecting songs in Georgia, but his Library bosses thought he should work out of Washington, D.C.
-He moved to Washington, but he began experimenting with a disc recorder and traveled to mountain cabins in Kentucky, Virginia and West Virginia to collect new songs.
+So Gordon moved to Washington, but he didn’t stay for long.
+He began experimenting with a disc recorder on his travels to mountain cabins in Kentucky, Virginia and West Virginia.
 His bosses wanted to know where he was.

-Finally, the Depression put an end to his Archive’s funding and Robert Gordon lost his job.
+Finally, the Depression put an end to the Archive’s funding.
+Robert Gordon lost his job.
 He spent the rest of his career teaching English at George Washington University and editing technical publications.
 He died on March 26, 1961.

-In the 1930s, Pete Seeger interned at the Archive of American Folk Song and heard Gordon’s recording of Kumbaya.
-Seeger and then others recorded Kumbaya: the Weavers, the Folksmiths, Joan Baez, Peter, Paul and Mary.
-Manda Djinn in France, Joan Orleans in Germany and the Seekers in Australia.
+In the 1930s, Pete Seeger interned at the Archive of American Folk Song.
+There he heard Gordon’s recording of Kumbaya.
+Seeger then recorded Kumbaya, and so did the Weavers, the Folksmiths, Joan Baez, Peter, Paul and Mary, Manda Djinn in France, Joan Orleans in Germany and the Seekers in Australia.